plakesr/m-wiki/README.md

 ```
 After complete installation you will get path of mediawiki config file on your terminal.
 It contians your apache ip/ mysql ip and mysql user login details.

 It helps you to complete your MediaWiki inital setup.
 Once done you have update your LocalSetting.php in webserver.
-To do this run below command for same clone directory.
+To do this run below command from same clone directory.

 # ansible-playbook -i ansible/hosts ansible/local_set.yml